eecs280staff/tutorials/docs/setup_vscode.md

 Skip this subsection for EECS 280 project 1.
 </div>

 Arguments and options are inputs to a program typed at the command line.
-For example:
+Here's an example from EECS 280 Project 5:
 ```console
 $ ./main.exe train_small.csv test_small.csv --debug
 ```